 The Daves Creek Walk in the Binna Burra Section

-The walk starts where the cafe is, at the very end of the road, about 2 km from the rangers station.
+The walk starts where the cafe is, at the very end of the road, about 2 km from the ranger’s station.
 This is one of the most beautiful walks I have ever done in Australia!
 So easy to walk in such a varied landscape.
 The first 3 km skirt the deep forest alongside the Border Track.

 The Border Track is a popular walk among serious local hikers, one of the most extended hikes that connect the Binna Burra Section to the Green Mountains Section.

-The Currumbin Valley
+Day 3: The Currumbin Valley

 You don’t have to drive for an hour to see some of the best spots of Gold Coast Hinterland.
-In fact, in just 20 minutes drive, west of Currumbin, you can do short walks in the national park.
+Just a 20-minute drive west of Currumbin, you can take short walks in the national park.
 Take the Currumbin Creek Road from off the Gold Coast Highway and keep driving to the very end of the road, to the entrance to Mount Cougal Waterfalls.
 The short walk on a paved track takes you to the old sawmill through beautiful re-grown forests.
 I learnt that the area in the 30ies was a vast banana plantation, and the timber was used to build banana boxes.

 The cascade-shaped waterfalls are pretty and ideal for hiding from the heat in summer for a refreshing dip.
 Beware, though, cause there are submerged rocks, and you shall pay attention where you swim or dive.
-It is not allowed, so beware.
+It is not allowed, so beware

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book your tours, accommodation, and rental car, or purchase my book using the links below.
 Thank you!